-- You can adjust the volume level of movie audio during movie playback only. - You can zoom a movie up to 3.5 times normal size. - Playback may not be possible for movies not recorded with this camera.
+- You can adjust the volume level of movie audio during movie playback only. - You can zoom a movie up to 4.5 times normal size. - The camera's playback function may not be able to play back movies recorded with another camera, movies transferred from your computer, etc.